Garwey Dual: College career

 Dual entered his freshman season at Providence as a backup guard.
 Dual was ejected from the Friars' opening round game of 2023 Baha Mar Hoops Bahamas Championship against Kansas State after getting in an altercation with Kansas State guard Dai Dai Ames and punching Ames in the face.
+Dual averaged 3.3 points and 1.9 assists per game as a freshman.